-It is well known that every single police officer around the country takes an oath to serve and protect its community and to not place anyone’s life in danger, unless the circumstance calls for it.
-However, there have been some exception were police officers have crossed the line of duty.
-What can be done something like this happens?
+It is well known that every single police officer around the country takes an oath to serve and protect the community.
+Police officers should not place anyone’s life in danger, unless the circumstances demand it.
+However, there are times when police officers cross the line and do harm.
+What can be done when something like this happens?